Question mark icons representing frequently asked questions about title loans

 Can I pay off my title loan early?

-Yes, most lenders allow early payoff without prepayment penalties.
-Paying early can save you significant money in interest charges.
-Always confirm the early payoff policy with your specific lender.
+Many lenders allow early payoff without prepayment penalties.
+Paying early can save you money in interest charges.
+Always confirm the early payoff policy with your specific lender, as policies vary.

 What happens if I miss a payment?